carbonplan/sai-downscaling/docs/cli-usage.md

 ### Multi-Model Ensemble

-Process multiple GCMs in one batch:
+process multiple GCMs in one batch:

 ```bash
 # Create configs for 3 GCMs, 3 ensembles each = 9 configs